chitranshu651/Felix-Hack36/README.md

 # Felix-Hack36
 Felix, an assistant device for blind people.
-To summarise what all was that we wanted to incorporate in our device, here are the major features of our device-
+To summarise what all was that we want to incorporate in our device,here are the points-

 - Optical Character Recognition
 - Object Detection